What is Tramazac?

 - Shortness of breath

 Some of these side-effects may reduce after you have been using this drug for a while.
-If any of these effects persist or worsen, tell your physician promptly.
+If any of these side effects persist or worsen, tell your doctor promptly.

 Contraindications of Tramazac